-A home pitch, on grass not gravel (how did the Shetlands play those challenge matches?), was created at Svangaskar∂ at Toftir, shortly after the Austria game.
+A home pitch, on grass not gravel (how on earth did the Shetlands play those challenge matches back then?), was created at Svangaskar∂ at Toftir, shortly after the Austria game.
 Ten years later, a national stadium was created at Gundadalur, Tórsvøllur.

 The Faroes carried on played out qualifying tournaments every two years, avoiding basketball scores against the likes of Germany, Italy and France.

 Another 61st-minute goal changed all that, scored by Jóan Edmundsson in Piraeus.
 The Faroes followed up the shock win in November 2014 by beating Greece again, 2-1 at Tórsvøllur, in June 2015.